 Benefits of Having a Medical Marijuana Card in Pennsylvania

-Under Pennsylvania’s Medical Marijuana Act, patients can possess a month’s supply of medicinal marijuana to treat any of the state’s approved medical conditions.
+Under Pennsylvania’s Medical Marijuana Act, medical consumers can possess a month’s supply of medicinal marijuana to treat any of the state’s approved medical conditions.
 Although only a limited number of Pennsylvania residents can obtain a medical marijuana card, new medical conditions are being added onto the state’s list as time goes on.
 Stay tuned to see the progress that Pennsylvania’s medical marijuana program makes and the impact it has on their sick residents.

 Learn about the anatomy of the marijuana plant by reading the interesting article here.